aime-labs/llama2_chat/README.md

 The Mixtral 8x7B Model is licensed under Apache 2.0 and downloadable at: https://models.mistralcdn.com/mixtral-8x7b-v0-1/Mixtral-8x7B-v0.1-Instruct.tar

-The code is based on the original Llama codebase.
+The inference implementation is based on the original Llama codebase.

 ## Hardware Requirements